Searching ...

 Gaston County Health Care

-CaroMont Regional Medical Center is a 435-bed not-for-profit medical center offering general and acute care.
+CaroMont Regional Medical Center is a 435-bed not-for-profit medical center providing general and acute care for the region.
 It is the anchor for the CaroMont Health operations, which includes five affiliate companies and a network of 46 primary and specialty physicians.
-Some of the services available at this institution include emergency care, diabetes, cancer, heart and vascular, neuroscience, orthopedic, sleep medicine, psychiatry, women’s and children’s services.
+Some of the services available at this institution include emergency care, diabetes, cancer, heart and vascular, neuroscience, orthopedics, sleep medicine, psychiatry, and women’s and children’s services.

 The Gaston County Health Department offers low-cost medical services to promote good health with at-risk populations.
 Clinics include a teen wellness center, women’s health, adult health, clinical laboratory, and pharmacy.
 It operates two satellite locations.